Connect with a certified trainer for free

 The lumbar discs are tough and fibrous on the outside, with a soft, jelly-like center.
 The lumbar discs can rupture, causing the soft material in the center to push against the outer ring.
 A lumbar herniated disc puts pressure on the spinal cord and nerves, resulting in pain that can be severe.

 Sometimes the pain from a lumbar disc herniation can radiate down one or both legs.
-This pain radiating down the leg is often referred to as “sciatica.”
+This pain radiating down the leg is often referred to as “sciatica pain.”

 What causes Lumbar Disc Herniation/Sciatica?

-Older people are at greater risk for a herniated disc.
-The discs become weakened due to the aging process and long term wear and tear.
+Older people are at greater risk of a herniated disc.
+The discs become weakened due to the aging process and long-term wear and tear.
 Sometimes, a sudden movement or heavy strain can cause a herniated disc.
 Less commonly, a sudden blow to the back can also cause a ruptured disc.

 Lumbar herniated disc injuries are most common in these sports: